PauloSchreiner/yeast_genome_assembly/README.md

     - **Automatic logging:**
       - Archive used configs in results/run_*/config_backup.yaml
       - Generate comparative reports when different configs are tested

-- **Expanding to genome annotation**:
-    Why limit ourselves to assembling yeast genomes?
-This tool will later be expanded to include genome annotation with Augustus!

-- **Improving outputs**:
-    Last but not least, improve the terminal outputs and create general reports of all pipeline for users to assess.

 *If you have suggestions, please open an issue within the repo! :D*